IIUMstudent/Awesome-IIUM/README.md

 ## Contributing

-We welcome contributions from the IIUM community!
-Here's how you can contribute:
+We welcome contributions from the community!
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) guide to get started.

-1. **Fork** this repository.
-2. **Create a new branch**: `git checkout -b my-new-feature`.
-3. **Commit your changes**: `git commit -am 'Add some feature'`.
-4. **Push to the branch**: `git push origin my-new-feature`.
-5. Submit a **Pull Request**.

-For detailed instructions, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-We also encourage reporting issues or suggesting improvements via the Issues section of this repo.

 ---